WisConT/rasa_nlu_service/README.md

 ### CoNLL 2003

-The WNUT data should be a tsv of four columns, the first is the tokens and the fourth is the entity classification.
+The CoNLL data should be a space separated value file of four columns, the first is the tokens and the fourth is the entity classification.
 It should be saved in a file in this location `data/interim/conll_2003/test.txt`.
 Example format:

 ```
 Japan NNP B-NP B-LOC